Places Menu

 -

-Paul preached in a synagogue; gives sermon on the "Unknown God" on Mars Hill/Areopagus Hills (Acts 17:15-34)
+Paul preached in a synagogue; gave sermon to the "Unknown God" on Mars Hill/Areopagus Hills (Acts 17:15-34)

 -